padloc/padloc/security.md

 1. Verify the organizations public key using the organization signature created with their own HMAC key
-2. Verify the other members public key using the organizations public key.
+2. Verify the other member's public key using the organization's public key.

 ```
 ┏━━━━━━━━━━━━━━┓                  ┏━━━━━━━━━━━━━━┓                 ┏━━━━━━━━━━━━━━┓